rreece/markdown-memo/03-basics.md

     shortBubbleSort(alist)
     print(alist)

-Maybe you want to refer to code inline like this with backticks:
+Maybe you want to refer to **code inline** like this with backticks:

     Here's some inline code: `vec.push_back(3.14)`.

 Here's some inline code: `vec.push_back(3.14)`.

-For poems and the like where you want linebreaks taken literally, prepend lines with `|` and a single space.
+For poems and the like where you want **linebreaks taken literally**, prepend lines with `|` and a single space.
 Additional spaces can be used, but will indent the output.